I hold both a bachelor's and a master's degree in applied mathematics.

 y = x2 + 7x - 4

 Again we equate the two expressions and we look at 3x + 2 = x2 + 7x - 4.

 We rewrite this to a quadratic equation such that one side of the equality sign is equal to zero.
 Then we must find the roots of the quadratic function we get.

 So we start by subtracting 3x + 2 on both sides of the equality sign:

 0 = x2 + 4x - 6

-There are multiple ways to find the solutions of these kind of equations.
+There are multiple ways to find the solutions to these kinds of equations.
 If you want to know more about these solution methods I suggest reading my article about finding the roots of a quadratic function.
 Here we will choose to complete the square.
-In the article about quadratic functions I describe in detail how this method works, here we will just apply it.
+In the article about quadratic functions, I describe in detail how this method works, here we will just apply it.

 x2 + 4x - 6 = 0

 Then the solutions are x = -2 + sqrt 10 and x = -2 - sqrt 10.

 Now we will fill in this solution in both expressions to check whether this is correct.